Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

     -DlocalTransform.transform-outlook.url=http://transform-outlook:8090/
     ```

-3. If you're using Content Services 6.2.2 (i.e. not 7.x), you'll need to set the following properties in your Docker Compose file:

-    ```yaml
-    -Dlegacy.transform.service.enabled=false
-    -Dlocal.transform.service.enabled=true
-    ```

-    > **Note:** If these settings are missing for Content Services 6.2.2, the transformation of MSG and EML files to PDFs won't work.
-You can ignore these settings for Content Services 7, as they're already set by default.

 See the Content Services documentation - [T-Engine configuration](https://github.com/Alfresco/acs-packaging/blob/master/docs/creating-a-t-engine.md#t-engine-configuration){:target="_blank"} for more details.
 For further development, see [Content Transformers and Renditions Extension Points]({% link content-services/latest/develop/repo-ext-points/content-transformers-renditions.md %}).

 ## Install Alfresco Outlook Client in Microsoft Outlook {#installclient}

 Inside the Outlook Integration zip is another zip file that installs the Alfresco Outlook Client into Microsoft Outlook.

-You might need local administrator rights to install .NET 4.5 and Microsoft VS Tools for Office Runtime.
+You might need local administrator rights to install .NET and Microsoft VS Tools for Office Runtime.
 Ensure you have already installed the required AMP files in your Alfresco instance ([see Install Outlook Integration AMPs](#install-amps)).

 >**Note:** If you are distributing Alfresco Outlook Client across an organization, see [Install the Alfresco Outlook Client in unattended mode](#installunattendedmode) for guidance on installing in unattended mode.